Tom Slingsby

-Tom Slingsby OAM (born 5 September 1984) is a successful Australian competitive sailor.
-Slingsby's first successes came sailing Laser dinghys, where he won three consecutive world championships and the 2012 Olympic gold medal.
+Tom Slingsby OAM (born 5 September 1984) is an Australian competitive sailor.
+Slingsby's first successes came sailing Laser dinghies, where he won three consecutive world championships and the 2012 Olympic gold medal.
 Slingsby was the strategist for the America's Cup-winning Team Oracle USA in 2013.
 In 2016 he skippered the winner-of-line honours in the Sydney to Hobart Yacht Race line.
 Following this he skippered the Australian team in the inaugural SailGP competition.

 Career highlights

 2007 – Won the Laser dinghy world championships.

 2008 – Ranked number one in the Laser dinghy class prior to the 2008 Summer Olympics Laser competition but finished 22nd overall.